stephen-swensen/fsharp-tutorials/004-bundling-artifacts/README.md

 docker run --name example-app -it -p 8080:8080 example-app
 ```

-Deploying the image and running the container is very much a cloud provider specific afair. [aws-docker-deploy](https://github.com/relayfoods/aws-docker-deploy) project shows how to do it on AWs.
+Deploying the image and running the container is very much a cloud provider specific afair. [aws-docker-deploy](https://github.com/relayfoods/aws-docker-deploy) project shows how to do it on AWS.

 That's it!